rfo909/CFT/FP.md

 predictability.

-Still, there will be complicated bugs, relating to Db2 saved data, as well state of services, content in files, and so on.
+Still, there will be complicated bugs, relating to Db2 saved data, as well state of services, content in files, files in directories, and so on.
 But the aim is to reduce the risk.